maxxiimo/the-front-end-manifesto/mobile-foundation.md

 ##### Using Mobvious

 Now that we have it set up, here is how we will use it.
+From our [Mobile Solutions Roundup][Mobile Roundup] we combine a bit of [Ryan Bates][] mobile solution with Mobvious.

+To fork requests to the correct views we add the following to application_controller.rb:

+    class ApplicationController < ActionController::Base
+      protect_from_forgery
+      include Mobvious::Rails::Controller
+      before_filter :prepare_for_mobile

+      private

+      def prepare_for_mobile
+        if request.env['mobvious.device_type'] == :mobile
+          request.format = :mobile
+        end
+      end
+    end

+...and the following to /config/initializers/mime_types.rb:

+    Mime::Type.register_alias "text/html", :mobile

+Just like in the simple solution, requests from different devices will be served up the correct markup and styles for the device.

 ### 2. Responsive Web Design

+User agent stiffing is great, but what about in projects where it's overkill?
+Couldn't we use CSS3 to serve up different styles to different devices?
+The answer is yes, and it's called Responsive Web Design.
 Ethan Marcotte is widely credited for coining the term "Responsive Web Design" in his 2010 article "[Responsive Web Design][Responsive]".

 [This Is Responsive][]